-The intent of this section is to ensure circulation to Foothills County and enable mutually beneficial collaboration between both municipalities as identified in the Town of Okotoks/Foothills County Intermunicipal Development Plan (IDP).
+The intent of this section is to ensure circulation to the M.D. of Foothills County and enable mutually beneficial collaboration between both municipalities as identified in the Town of Okotoks/Foothills County Intermunicipal Development Plan (IDP).

-- To address Intermunicipal interests, the Town of Okotoks shall work with Foothills County to coordinate planning processes and ensure continued and effective communication between both entities. - 2.
-The Town of Okotoks and Foothills County shall collaborate to ensure the adjacent municipality and their residents are aware of the subsequent planning applications within and adjacent to the Plan Area. - 3.
-The Town of Okotoks will endeavour to inform and consult Foothills County on major matters that may arise within the Plan Area, including but not limited to planning and transportation, which are Intermunicipal in nature to support longterm mutually beneficial relations and outcomes. - 4.
-All proposed amendment applications to this ASP and Outline Plan/Neighbourhood Area Structure Plan applications within the Plan Area shall be circulated to Foothills County in accordance with the Town of Okotoks / M.D. of Foothills IDP. - 5.
-Unless otherwise agreed to by the Administration of both entities, Foothills County shall have thirty (30) days to reply to Intermunicipal circulations in accordance with the Town of Okotoks / M.D. of Foothills IDP.
+- To address Intermunicipal interests, the Town of Okotoks shall work with the M.D. of Foothills County to coordinate planning processes and ensure continued and effective communication between both entities. - 2.
+The Town of Okotoks and M.D. of Foothills County shall collaborate to ensure the adjacent municipality and their residents are aware of the subsequent planning applications within and adjacent to the Plan Area. - 3.
+The Town of Okotoks will endeavour to inform and consult the M.D. of Foothills County on major matters that may arise within the Plan Area, including but not limited to planning and transportation, which are Intermunicipal in nature to support long-term mutually beneficial relations and outcomes. - 4.
+All proposed amendment applications to this ASP and Outline Plan/Neighbourhood Area Structure Plan/Land Use Amendment applications within the Plan Area shall be circulated to the M.D. of Foothills County in accordance with the Town of Okotoks / M.D. of Foothills IDP. - 5.
+Unless otherwise agreed to by the Administration of both entities, the M.D. of Foothills County shall have thirty (30) days to reply to Intermunicipal circulations in accordance with the Town of Okotoks / M.D. of Foothills IDP.
 If no response is received within the identified timeframe, it will be demmed no comment or objection to the proposed amendment to the ASP.